 During the patrol our pilots identify and communicate with the pipeline operator any situation that could affect the integrity of the pipeline.
 These include:

-Erosion / Settlement
+Aerial Erosion and Settlement Inspection

 We look for any erosion issue that could potentially damage the line, this can include failed BMPs, water way or stream running through the ROW, spring or rain runoff, or erosion due to steep terrain.